 As I sit here to write this I struggle to even piece the thoughts together.
 Should I be totally open?
 Should I polish it?
 Should I be tactful?
-I think openness is healthy, so I will let you all into my world.

 One of the most painful experiences I have ever had was seeing the congregation of my church walking out on me as my band and I tried to engage with them at the end of a Sunday service.
 Was I preaching heresy?
 No. Was I doing some ungodly act?
 No. Was I being disrespectful to the pastor or members?
 No. My “sin” was presenting some original works, promoting my concert, and asking for support.
 In five minutes, the congregation went from approximately 500 people to about 15.
 Needless to say, I was totally embarrassed as I stood standing asking for their attention, asking for silence so I could make the announcement and do a few songs.
 Like in the parable of the sower and the seed, my plea fell on stony ground and the birds gladly swooped it up.